jairelltan/ESD-Weebs/README.md

   docker exec -it esd-weebs-app pip install <package-name>
   ```
 - **WSL conflicts:** If you're using WSL, be aware it might use the same ports.
 Consider using 127.0.0.1 instead of localhost for direct connections
+- **Important!!!!** When building the container, if you receive the error `exer /use/local/bin/docker-entrypoint.sh: no such file or directory`,
+one possible fix is to change your End Of Life Sequence from CRLF to LF.
+If you are using Visual Code, this can be found at the bottom right of the UI right beside the 'Language Mode'.

 ## Adding New Comics